About Joan: Production

 In September 2020, it was announced that Isabelle Huppert, Lars Eidinger and Swann Arlaud were cast in a new film directed by Laurent Larivière.

 Filming took place for a week in Cologne, Germany, four weeks in Lyon, France and six days in Dublin, Ireland.

 The film is a French-German-Irish co-production.
 Laurent Larivière wrote the script with François Decodts with the intent of making a "novel-like film spanning different periods over forty years in different countries, a film in which you could hear several languages."
 Four languages can be heard spoken in the film: English, German, French, and a bit of Japanese at the end of the film.

 Release

 The film was an official selection at the 72nd Berlin International Film Festival, in the section Berlinale Special Gala.
 It had its world premiere at the Berlin International Film Festival on 15 February 2022.
 On this occasion, the actress Isabelle Huppert received the Honorary Golden Bear for her entire career.
+It was screened at the Dublin International Film Festival on 25 February 2022.
 It was theatrically released in Germany by Camino Filmverleih on 31 August 2022.
 It was theatrically released in France by Haut et Court on 14 September 2022.